dee8864/Netflix-Data-Visualizing/README.md

 # <p align="center"><a href="https://imgbb.com/"><img src="https://i.ibb.co/hFFNFTmy/netflix.png" alt="netflix" border="0"></a></p>

-# Project Overview
-This project focuses on a comprehensive analysis of the Netflix content library, encompassing over 6,000 titles.
-Using Tableau, I transformed raw metadata into a strategic business intelligence tool that offers a dual-layered perspective: a Macro View of global streaming trends and a Micro View for individual title characteristics

-# Business Problem
-With the streaming landscape becoming increasingly competitive, stakeholders need to understand content distribution patterns and growth trajectories to inform licensing and production strategies.
-The challenge was to create a unified interface that balances high-level executive summaries (growth by year, regional dominance) with granular details (individual title descriptions and ratings) without overwhelming the end-user

-# Project Objectives
-Analyze Growth: Track the evolution of Movies vs. TV Shows added from 2008 to 2020 .
-Geospatial Mapping: Identify primary and emerging content hubs across the globe .
-Genre & Rating Breakdown: Determine which categories and content ratings dominate the platform .
-Interactive Discovery: Enable users to deep-dive into specific titles via dynamic filtering .

---xx--
-# Netflix Global Content Analysis Dashboard | Tableau

 A comprehensive Tableau dashboard built to analyze the Netflix content library and uncover trends in content growth, genre distribution, country-wise availability, ratings, and title-level insights.

 This project transforms a raw Netflix dataset into an interactive business intelligence dashboard that enables users to explore both high-level trends and detailed information about individual titles.